BIO

 2022 · TREEHOUSE, Brentwood Arts Exchange, Brentwood, MD

-2022 · NEXT 2022, Corcoran Gallery of Art, Washington, D.C.
+2022 · what is something you always wished I had asked and knew about you?, NEXT 2022, Corcoran Gallery of Art, Washington, D.C.

 2022 · Interconnected, Korean Community Services, Queens, NY